Curricular Support Grants

 How and when do I receive the grant funds?

-- The earliest date for grant funds to be available is May 2024, though in most cases, the funds will be available in June or July.
-This timeline depends on several factors, including the response times from grantees and their fiscal conduits (when applicable).
+- The earliest date grant funds may be available is May 2025, though in most cases, they will be available in June or July.
+This timeline depends on several factors, including response times from grantees and their designated Fiscal Conduit (when applicable).

 - Any questions?
 Please email The Sachs Program Associate Director Chloe Reison at reison@upenn.edu.